hpdobrica/digital-garden-public/Where to Collect Metrics.md

 #### Application-exported Metrics

-Using a tool like Prometheus, we can export our request latency as a metric.
+Using a tool like [[Prometheus]], we can export our request latency as a metric.

 The good side of this approach it's very fast and cheap to add metrics in this fashion, and it gives us good flexibility of what our metrics will look like.